An algorithm to find maximum area polygons circumscribed about a convex polygon: Combinatorial properties of maximum area circumscribed polygons

 \section{Combinatorial properties of maximum area circumscribed polygons}

-Let $Q$ be a maximum area convex polygon circumscribed about $P$.
-Recall that a side of $P$ is called \emph{used}, if it lies on $\bd Q$, and \emph{not used} otherwise.
-Thus to any such $Q$, we associate an $n$-element sequence $s$ of $U$s and $N$s in such a way that the $i$th element of this sequence is $U$ if $S_i$ is used and $N$ otherwise.
+Let $Q$ be a convex polygon circumscribed about $P$.
+Recall that a side of $P$ is called \emph{used}, if it lies on $\bd (Q)$, and \emph{not used} otherwise.
+Thus to any such $Q$, we associate an $n$-element {\em characteristic sequence} $s=s(P, Q)$ of $U$s and $N$s in such a way that the $i$th element of this sequence is $U$ if $S_i$ is used and $N$ otherwise.
 In particular, for each value of $i$, $s$ determines whether the condition (a) or (b) of Theorem \ref{thm:characterization} is satisfied for $p_i$.

-In this section we show that most $n$-element sequences are indeed assigned to some maximum area circumscribed polygon for a suitably chosen $P$.
-Our aim is to determine which sequences $s\in\{U,N\}^n$ are {\em realizable}; that is, which sequences can appear for some $P$ (and a maximum area convex polygon $Q$ circumscribed about $P$).
-We do not have a complete description, but we can tell which sequences can appear as {\em subsequences}.
+Our aim is to determine which sequences $s\in\{U,N\}^n$ are {\em realizable}; that is, which sequences can appear for as a characteristic sequence for some $P$ and a maximum area convex polygon $Q$ circumscribed about $P$.

+In the previous version of this paper \cite{ADLT} we had an almost complete characterization.
+However, very recently, N. Bonneel \cite{B24} pointed out that one of the technical statements (part (ii) in the proof of Theorem 4) would contradict an old result of Zaremba \cite{Zaremba}.
+Indeed, that statement turned out to be false.
+Here we present a corrected version of Theorem~\ref{thm:structure}, which gives a complete characterization.
+We formulate the theorem for \emph{cyclic sequences}, in which the indices of the elements are meant mod $n$; that is, in which we regard the first and the last elements as consecutive.
+We denote the family of cyclic sequences consisting of $n$ $N$s and $U$s by $\{U,N\}^n_c$.